 SCUBA DIVING TIPS

 Dive Gear – tanks and weights are provided.
 You bring (or rent) the rest.
-Remember mask, snorkel, fins, regulator, BC, booties, slate, dive light, depth gauge, bottom timer or watch, computer/dive tables, camera and film, logbook and weight belt (without weights).
+Remember mask, snorkel, fins, regulator, BC, booties, slate, dive light, depth gauge, bottom timer or watch, computer/dive tables, camera, logbook and weight belt (without weights).
 A mesh bag packed inside your gear bag for traveling, can be handy for carrying and rinsing your gear.
 Bring extra: mask and fin straps, snorkel keeper, batteries.
 Ocean water temperature varies from about 74 in the winter to the mid 80s in the summer.
 A light tropical shorty or dive skin is great for summer and fall; you may want more thermal protection in the winter.

 HAVE A GREAT TRIP!